-If you are coming from Asheville, you will most likely hop on I-26E.
-We’ve taken back road detours to miss traffic.
-And yes, 1-26 is a total BEAR lately.
-With construction and fall tourist season, expect unforeseen delays and traffic at all times of the day.
+If you are coming from Asheville, you will hop on I-26E.
+We’ve taken back road detours to miss traffic along I-26.

 Take Exit 54 for Flat Rock, and then get off at Exit 5 where you will take a right.
 Follow the signs for Sky Top Orchard, which will lead you to Pinnacle Mountain Road.
-Take a left, and climb that bad boy.
+Take a left, and climb that hill.

-Parking is free, and when visitors slam the orchard — usually weekends — attendants will help you find a spot in their various lots.
+Parking is free, and when visitors slam the orchard — usually weekends — attendants may help you find a spot in their various lots.
 Lots will fill up quickly, too.

-Sky Top is open mid-August to December.
-Open 7 days a week, except for Thanksgiving, hours of operation are 9 AM to 6 PM until Daylight Savings ends.
-After the clock change, Sky Top Orchard closes a little earlier at 5 PM.
+Sky Top is open from mid-August to around November 28.
+Open 7 days a week in season, except for Thanksgiving, hours of operation are 9 AM to 6 PM until Daylight Savings ends.
+After DST, they close at 5 PM.

 Admission and parking are free, even to the bamboo forest.
 Expect to pay for any goodies that you purchase at the store or if you decide to pick any apples.

 Headed to Sky Top Orchard?
 Save This Post For Later

 Where To Stay Near Sky Top Orchard, NC

 Where To Stay In Hendersonville: